 - Combine the vodka, lemon juice, and simple syrup in a cocktail shaker.

 - Add the ice and shake vigorously for 30 seconds.

-- Transfer the shaken cocktail and ice to a serving glass.
+- Transfer the shaken cocktail and ice into a serving glass.

-- Top with sparkling water.
-Garnish with rosemary sprigs.
+- Top with sparkling water and garnish with rosemary sprigs